phuang1024/phuang1024/no_java.md

 If you are in a course which teaches Java, I highly recommend you learn C++ and/or Python on the side so you finish the class with useful skills.

+## Why do schools use Java as an introductory language?

+I don't know, but here are my guesses.

+* Java is an extremely organized language.
+As stated previously, this is so extreme that it makes the language very limited.
+However, it is useful for teaching concepts like OOP and good development habits.
+* Java is easy to set up.
+Modern code editors like VSCode have features that make Java code easy to manage, and is good for beginner programmers.
+* Some historical reason.
+Maybe Java seemed like a good choice when schools first decided what programming language they were going to use.